mwiemarc/wowclassic_tradeskillwhisperlookup/README.md

 * Responses are limited to 20 messages per request/page (pages can be selected by adding a number to the end of the command)
 * You can also exclude reagents from responses by adding thery names to "Ignore reagents" in options (e.g. Leaded Vial or just Vail to exclude all of them).
 * Common misspells can be caught by adding a custom query in options (Usecase: A players whats to see all potions and sends "!alchemy pots" instead of "!alchemy pot" cause they are actually named "Potion of ..." then you could add a query which looks for "pot" instead of "pots". e.g. pots=pot or flasks=flask).
+* All crafting professions should be supported.
+* Currently translations for english and german are included but the addon should work for every locale.

+(this is my first addon so far, hope you like it and i would appreciate feedback)

 ### Example whisper commands would be: